Two Identities relating Eisenstein series on classical groups: Analysis of the Fourier coefficient

 Since $H$ will always be clear from the context, we will write $\omega_0$ instead of $\omega_H$.
 We will use the same notation $\omega_0$ for the similar element in a group of the same type as $H$, but in a different number of variables, that is when we replace $I_{(m+i)n-1}$ by an identity matrix of a different size.
-The elements of $Q_{m(n-1)}\cap \alpha_r^{-1}Q_{n(m+i)}\alpha_r$, which we will denote, for short, by $Q^{(r)}$, have the form
+There won't be any confusion.
+The elements of $Q_{m(n-1)}(F)\cap \alpha_r^{-1}Q_{n(m+i)}(F)\alpha_r$, which we will denote, for short, by $Q^{(r)}(F)$, have the form